An Introduction to CLIMATES

 Taking art as an expression of environmental and cultural thought, CLIMATES, the seventeenth issue of fine print, looks to the tendencies evident in its production over time.
 What be relied upon to stay the same and what can we expect to change?
 Can our ever-evolving creative language match, amplify or affect an environment?

-Lucien Alperstein (NSW/SA), Celia Dottore (SA), Bernadette Klavins (SA), Tess Maunder (QLD), Chris Reid (SA) and Laura Wills (SA) with Fulvia Mantelli (SA) approach the environmental, political and social conditions that we create in, with others to follow.
+Lucien Alperstein (NSW/SA), Celia Dottore (SA), Bernadette Klavins (SA), Tess Maunder (QLD), Chris Reid (SA), Laura Wills (SA), Fulvia Mantelli (SA) and Emma-Kate Wilson (NSW) approach the environmental, political and social conditions that we create in.